harshkoli0/Crop-Recommendation/README.md

 A machine learning web application that recommends the most suitable crop to grow based on soil and weather conditions using a Random Forest model.
 Built using Python, Streamlit, and scikit-learn.

-🚀 [Click here to try the live app](# 🌾 Crop Recommendation App

-A machine learning web application that recommends the most suitable crop to grow based on soil and weather conditions using a Random Forest model.
-Built using Python, Streamlit, and scikit-learn.

 🚀 [Click here to try the live app](https://crop-recommendation-c4zm4cjipsd4fsueftdvgz.streamlit.app/)

 ---